geekie/navigator/README.md

 The screen will slide to the bottom.

+### `navigator.dismissAll()`

+Keeps only the first stack and renders the last route of the first stack.

+The screen will slide to the bottom.

 ### `navigator.push(route)`

 Pushes a new route (`{screen: "ScreenName", props: { }}`) to the current stack.